-If you are looking for the best photo location of the Las Vegas Strip, this is it.
 It is surprisingly difficult to find clear views of the Las Vegas Strip.
-Most good vantage points are covered with glass which causes bad reflections in your photo.
-In addition, clear and open areas are few and far between, so when I found this photo location I knew it was a keeper.
+Most good vantage points are covered with glass, which creates bad, un-editable reflections in your photographs.
+Clear and open areas with good views are few and far between, so when I found this photo location I knew it was something special.

 The easiest photo location where you can see the Eiffel Tower and the Bellagio fountains is on the top level of the Bellagio parking garage.
-You can drive a car right to the top and take your time while you shoot across the fountains in the direction of the tower and Planet Hollywood.
-The photo below is what the shot looks like:
+You can drive a car right to the top and take your time while you shoot across the fountains in the direction of the tower and Planet Hollywood, which you can see above.

-My first thought was panic because the only logical explanation was that my lens was not focusing correctly.
-It was then that I realized that the very solid looking concrete wall that my tripod was sitting on was not actually rock solid.
+At first, I panicked, because the only logical explanation was that my lens was not focusing correctly.
+It was then that I realized that the very solid-looking concrete wall that my tripod was sitting on was not actually rock solid.
 When I rested my hand on the wall I could feel a very slight but constant vibration, and when shooting long exposures any vibration will result in a soft photo.

-The workaround for me was to extend the legs and center post on my tripod to their maximum height and then sit the tripod on the concrete floor where I was standing.
+The workaround for me was to place my tripod onto the more-solid ground, and extend the legs to their maximum height.
 My photos were tack sharp from that point on.
-I felt…redeemed.
-I had not made a focus mistake after all.
+I felt redeemed that I hadn’t made a focus mistake after all.

 After taking these shots I wanted an even better photo location of the Vegas Strip, so my wife and I rented a room at the Cosmopolitan Hotel, located beside the Bellagio.
 This place is not cheap…just saying.

 We wanted to ensure that we were high enough so the Bellagio bell tower would not block the view, but not too high so the photo would look like a drone shot.
 For photos like this one, the lower, the better.

 How did I find the perfect view of Las Vegas?